 The Department of Biological Sciences awards several monetary scholarships a year, on a competitive basis.
 The monetary value of the scholarships varies from year to year.
 The specific requirements for each scholarship are listed below.
 Calls for applications for scholarships appear early in the spring term.
 Calls for applications for Outstanding Student Awards appear in the spring term.
 Application materials are available at the Foundation Website.

 This scholarship is named for James Moniodis, a Biology major and member of the TU Gymnastics Team.
 The scholarship was established by his friends and family following his untimely death in a trampoline accident.
 Biology majors may apply for this award in the fall of their junior year if they:

 Biology Alumni Scholarship

-This scholarship is funded by individuals who graduated previously from TU with a
+This scholarship is funded by individuals who graduated previously from TU with a degree in

 James Edward Ewig Memorial Scholarship for Academic Achievement by a Senior

 This scholarship honors Dr. James Ewig who was a neuroendocrinologist and mammalian

 physiologist trained at Penn State.
 He was a faculty member in Biology from 1971 until his

 unexpected death in 1990.
 This award is based on the student’s GPA (no minimum GPA is required for application) and letters of recommendation from Biology faculty members.
 Biology majors may apply for this award if they have completed a least 80 credit hours of coursework at TU.